indigenous-future-students-day

 With traditional teachings and storytelling, Iniskim Elders offer guidance, cultural support and encouragement on campus.
 Students and Elders meet on campus throughout the academic year.

-Francis First Charger, Niinaisipistoo
+Francis First Charger, Ninnaisipistoo

 (Owl Chief)

-Shirlee Crowshoe, Miisaminiskim
+Shirlee Crow Shoe, Miisaminiskim

-(Long Time Buffalo Rock)
+(Long Time or Ancient Buffalo Stone)

 Cathy Hunt, Staah’tsi’naims’skaa’ki